CarolaneLFBV/codekeep/docs/welcome-page.md

 <VPTeamMembers size="small" :members="members" style="display: flex; justify-content: center;"/>

-Welcome to my personal space where I share discoveries, ideas, and lessons learned in software development.
-My goal is simple: to document the concepts, tools, and practices I encounter as I grow in my journey as an engineer, while creating a valuable resource for the community.
+This is my personal space to share discoveries, ideas, and lessons learned throughout my software development journey.
+My mission is simple: to document the tools, concepts, and practices I encounter as I grow as an engineer—while building a resource that’s helpful to others in the tech community.

 ## **Why this site?**
-`CodeKeep` exists with a simple mission:
+`CodeKeep` exists with a clear purpose:
-- To share tech discoveries in a straightforward and accessible way.
+- To share technical discoveries in a simple, accessible way.
-- To build a resource where concepts are explained clearly and simply.
+- To build a knowledge base where concepts are explained clearly.
-- To document a continuous learning journey, even if some topics start incomplete.
+- To document a continuous learning journey—even if some topics begin unfinished or evolve over time.

-Articles are regularly updated as I grow and learn.
-If you notice a topic that’s missing or unfinished, feel free to reach out!
-Your feedback not only helps improve this site but also makes it more valuable for the entire community. `CodeKeep is a work in progress—just like my own development journey.`
+Articles are regularly updated as I learn and grow.
+If you spot a missing or incomplete topic, feel free to reach out.
+Your input helps shape this site into something better for everyone.
+**CodeKeep is a work in progress—just like the journey of becoming a better engineer.**

 ## **About Me**
-Hey there!
-I’m `Okeep`, a 24-year-old Master’s student in Software Engineering.
-Alongside my studies, I work as an iOS and Web Engineer, building applications and exploring new tools to craft innovative solutions.
+Hi!
+I’m `Carolane`, or you can call me `Okeep`, a 24-year-old Master’s student in Software Engineering, currently in my final year at the University of Strasbourg (graduating March 2026).
+Alongside my studies, I’m also an apprentice iOS Engineer, designing and building native apps as part of my day-to-day work.

-With a passion for all things tech, my curiosity pushes me to:
-- **Optimize**: Improve code efficiency and maintainability.
-- **Innovate**: Experiment with fresh ideas and approaches.
-- **Share**: Document and pass on knowledge to support the community.

-Though I consider myself a `beginner to intermediate engineer`, I’m always eager to contribute and grow.
-There’s so much to learn, and I believe sharing that journey makes us all better engineers.

-Whether you’re just starting or are a seasoned pro, I hope my articles offer insights, inspiration, and maybe even spark some valuable discussions.
-Feel free to [reach out with feedback](/contact.md). 🚀

-## **Join the Journey**
-Thank you for stopping by `CodeKeep`!
-This project is both a personal learning log and an open invitation to collaborate.
-Whether you’re here to explore new ideas, find solutions, or just feed your curiosity, I hope you enjoy your visit.
-Happy exploring! 🌟
+My Current Stack Includes:
+* `Languages & Frameworks`: Swift, SwiftUI, SwiftData, Core Data, CloudKit, Charts, Vapor
+* `Architecture & Patterns`: MVVM, MVC, Clean Architecture, UserDefaults, JSON
+* `Tools`: Xcode, Git (GitHub & GitLab)

+I’m especially focused on writing clean, maintainable code and exploring Apple’s evolving frameworks.
+I enjoy experimenting with app architecture and syncing data across devices with iCloud and CloudKit.

+Whether you’re just starting with iOS or have years under your belt, I hope you find something here that helps, inspires, or gets you thinking.

+**Let’s keep building.
+Let’s keep learning. 🚀**